Heterogeneous earliest finish time: Assigning tasks to workers

 In the second phase tasks are assigned to workers.
 Now that all tasks are prioritized we consider and schedule each one, starting with the highest priority.
 The task with the highest priority for which all dependent tasks have finished is scheduled on the worker which will result in the earliest finish time of that task.
 This finish time depends on the communication time to send all necessary inputs to the worker, the computation time of the task on the worker, and the time when that processor becomes available (it may be busy with another task).
 HEFT uses an insertion-based policy that fills sufficiently sized gaps between already scheduled tasks.

 Discussion

 HEFT is well respected among heuristic algorithms for this problem.
 But in complex situations it can easily fail to find the optimal scheduling.
 HEFT is essentially a greedy algorithm and incapable of making short-term sacrifices for long term benefits.
-A modification of the algorithm that looks ahead to better estimate the quality of a scheduling decision can be used to trade run-time for scheduling performance.
+Some improved algorithms based on HEFT look ahead to better estimate the quality of a scheduling decision can be used to trade run-time for scheduling performance.